illinois-tech-itmt-595-applied-ai/self-driving-car/README.md

 # self-driving-car
-This repository contains the code for the Self Driving car
+This repository contains the code for the Self Driving car.

+# Project requirments